open-ch/pyrene/FAQ.md

 For demonstrating those components, you have to provide a `StateProvider`. `Kitchensink` does support this `StateProvider` feature.

 ## Storybook
 The migration to Storybook is still ongoing.
-The reason for migrating from `Kitchensink` to Storybook was due to the lack of scale of `Kitchensink`.
+The reasons for migrating from `Kitchensink` to Storybook were the following:

+1. In the `Pyrene`, `Pyrene-grpahs` and `Tuktuktwo` subprojects, the components cannot be properly be written in TypeScript, see [Hacks](#hacks-in-pyrene).
+2. Storybook does a better job.
+3. `PropTypes` is originally intended for run time type-checking.
+It is [misued](#proptypes-misused) in the current setup.

 For running Storybook.
 At the root of the monorepo:
 ```